OrestisDrow/face-recognition/README.md

 - 236 images from 7 labels
 - Images were collected using google image search and belong mostly to actors playing in Jurrasic Park (1993) movie for testing purposes, as well as 18 images of me.

+### Codes

+Comments are used inside the python scripts that briefly describe how to use them and what they do

 ### Demo results
 - [lunch scene hog](https://www.youtube.com/watch?v=zwEndBDHaaA&feature=youtu.be)
 - [lunch scene cnn](https://www.youtube.com/watch?v=G1qOlcf1Vws&feature=youtu.be)